benchmark8760/docs/docs/source/index.rst

 The solution is deployed at the `Benchmark 8760 Proof of Concept Portal <https://benchmark8760.org/>`_ which is collecting and visualizing anonymous hourly performance data provided by project participants.

-This documentation is aimed at engineers looking to deploy a copy of the Portal and project manufacturers looking to develop connectors to provide data to the platform.
+This documentation is aimed at engineers looking to deploy a copy of the Portal and product manufacturers looking to develop connectors to provide data to the platform.
 It is best read together with the general Platform Technical Documentation located `here <https://benchmark8760.org/Benchmark%208760%20Platform%20Technical%20Documentation.pdf>`_.

 .. toctree::